Four groups seen bidding for gas grid owned by E.ON, VNG -sources

 E.ON, Thueringer Energie, Enovos and Ardian declined to comment.

-First State Investments, Gas Union and VNG - which is part-owned by EWE AG [LANDWE.UL], Russia's Gazprom (GAZP.MM) and BASF's (BASFn.DE) oil and gas arm Wintershall - were not immediately available for comment.
+First State Investments, Gas Union and VNG - which is part-owned by EWE AG, Russia's Gazprom and BASF's oil and gas arm Wintershall - were not immediately available for comment.

 Sources told Reuters in February that E.ON and VNG are looking to divest EVG Thueringen.